-This crockpot apple crisp is delicious served with a scoop of vanilla ice cream, whipped cream, or just plain.
+This crockpot apple crisp is delicious served with a scoop of vanilla ice cream (just like my crockpot lava cake!), whipped cream, or just plain.
 It’s great for any holiday gathering and so easy to make ahead!

-Can you use quick oats instead of rolled oats for crockpot apple crisp?
+Can you use quick oats instead of rolled oats?

 I do not recommend using quick oats in this recipe because the oat topping will be thin and will be missing that crispy texture you’re looking for.
 You’ll get a much better result with rolled oats or old-fashioned steel-cut oats.

 How to keep apple crisp from getting soggy when storing?